I enjoy writing about aquarium care, maintenance, and aquatic species' health.

 White spot disease (Ichthyophthirius multifiliis, or Ich) is one of the most common parasitic diseases affecting tropical fish.
-It is also, unfortunately, a very persistent disease.
+Unfortunately, it is also a very persistent disease.

 White spot is caused when a protozoan attacks and attaches itself to a fish's body, fins, and gills.
 The white spots that appear look like grains of salt or sugar, but each one is actually a tiny parasite.
 They are very damaging to the fish and can cause breathing and mobility problems and even death.